ronaldoussoren/pyobjc/docs/core/blocks.rst

 ...........

 It is not possible to call arbitrary blocks because PyObjC needs to store some additional metadata for a block.
+The framework bindings provide this additional metadata for all supported APIs.

 This means it is only possible to call blocks where the bridge knows the call signature, which means:

 * Block was returned from a method for which we know the signature of returned blocks.
-PyObjC ships with metadata that covers all of Cocoa.
+PyObjC ships with metadata that covers all of the system frameworks on macOS.

-* When a block is stored in a Cocoa datastructure, such as an NSArray, and that is the only reference to the block PyObjC will loose the additional information that is needed to call the block.
+* When a block is stored in a Cocoa datastructure, such as an NSArray, and that is the only reference to the block PyObjC can loose the additional information that is needed to call the block.

 It is possible to retrieve and set the call signature of a block using the